Mammography & Breast Imaging in Dallas, TX

 The entire exam lasts for about a half an hour.
 The technologist will apply compression on your breast and, as a result, you will feel pressure on the breast as it is squeezed by the machine.
 Some women with sensitive breasts may experience some minor discomfort.
 Be sure to inform the technologist if pain occurs as compression is increased.
 If discomfort is significant, less compression will be used.

 Schedule a Mammogram Today

-Dr. Shimer and her women’s healthcare team are available for screenings during regular office hours.
-Call us at (469) 364-3760 to set one up your mammogram today!
+Dr. Shimer and her team are available for screenings during regular office hours.
+Call us at (469) 364-3760 to schedule your mammogram today!